TomoroTanaka/PHAIN/README.md

   - `PHAINmain.m`.
   - `CP.m` is the Chambolle-Pock algorithm.

--`dataset` is the folder to contain test data, where any files can be downloaded.
+- `dataset` is the folder to contain test data, where any files can be downloaded.

 - `utils`
   - `proj_Gamma.m`.